 All of the requested application materials, including recommendation letters, must be received by the March 1 deadline to be considered.
 No late submissions will be accepted.

-Applications submitted to firstname.lastname@example.org will be considered for the intern positions in the Divisions of Research and Statistics and Monetary Affairs only.
+No. Applications submitted to email@example.com will be considered for the intern positions in the economics divisions only.

-Most of our projects require a level of knowledge normally obtained by a minimum of three years in an undergraduate program.
-However, all interested applicants are welcome to apply.
+Most of our projects require a level of knowledge normally obtained by a minimum of three years in an undergraduate program; however, students at all levels may apply.

 Yes.
-Professors should send letters of recommendation directly to the Board via e-mail or fax.
+Professors should send letters of recommendation directly to the Board via e-mail to firstname.lastname@example.org.

-Summer interns may begin as early as May.
+Summer internships can begin as early as May.
 Start dates are agreed upon by the hiring supervisor and the selected candidate.
 Summer internships end within 90 days of the intern's arrival.

-The Board does not provide housing for the internship program.
-Selected students may find housing opportunities in the local newspapers, websites, (for example, www.internsdc.com) or nearby universities.
+No. The Board does not provide housing for the internship program.
+Selected interns may find housing opportunities in the local newspapers, websites (for example, www.internsdc.com), or nearby universities.

 Due to the various areas of concentration in the economics divisions, internship projects range from collecting data to applying theory.
 Interns work under the direct supervision of an economist and generally with the assistance of a research assistant.
 Before the telephone interview, candidates are provided with information about the project for which they are being considered.